-- 3.3.2.1 EMS Agencies must review their service line statuses and make any necessary changes at least annually - 3.3.3 EMS Agencies must update their EMResource point of contact information annually. - 3.3.4 EMS Agencies must review the list of EMResource users associated with their agency and contact NCTTRAC with information on any necessary changes.
+- 3.2.8 Hospitals must review the list of EMResource users associated with their facility and contact NCTTRAC with information on any necessary changes.
+Hospitals must complete this process annually or as users change over. - 3.3 EMS Agencies - 3.3.1 EMS Agencies must ensure that at least one person with EMResource access is on-shift 24/7. - 3.3.2 EMS Agencies must have a method to monitor EMResource for hospital status information.
+This can include active monitoring of EMResource via computer or mobile application, or it can include relevant status change notifications being sent to EMS Agency staff. - 3.3.2.1 EMS Agencies must review their service line statuses and make any necessary changes at least annually - 3.3.3 EMS Agencies must update their EMResource point of contact information annually. - 3.3.4 EMS Agencies must review the list of EMResource users associated with their agency and contact NCTTRAC with information on any necessary changes.
 EMS Agencies must complete this process annually. - 3.4 Status Update Matrix